lkdml/UTN_PPS_2016/README.md

 ## Deployment

-* Model
-* View
-* Controller
+* **Model**

-For model: site/modelo/ .
+  * site/modelo/ .
 Here are all the entity's that Doctrine will use to match with the database

+* **View**

-For views:We work with a framework based on MVC(model-view-controller), so that our views go in site/modulos/back-end/view or site/modulos/front-end/view .
+  * We work with a framework based on MVC(model-view-controller), so that our views go in site/modulos/back-end/view or site/modulos/front-end/view .
 For the view we use a .tpl file for the html, the .php will be at site/modulos/back-end/ or site/modulos/front-end and it will have all the smarty information with the call to view.tpl.

+* **Controller**
-For controller: We use the controller to do all our business logic and also we add the routes that smarty needs.
+ * We use the controller to do all our business logic and also we add the routes that smarty needs.
 The folders are site/modulos/back-end/controlador/ or site/modulos/front-end/controlador/

 ## Built With